-Claes Nobel founded the National Society of High School Scholars (NSHSS) in 2002.
+Claes Nobel (1930-2021) founded the National Society of High School Scholars (NSHSS) in 2002.
 Originally from Sweden and a member of the family that established the Nobel Prizes, he held dual citizenship from Sweden and the US.
 Mr. Nobel was a passionate proponent of humanitarian and environmental causes.

 Dr. Di Yerbury, Vice-Chancellor Emeritus of Macquarie University, is the first woman to have headed an Australian university.
 She is passionate about encouraging awareness of the value of international educational and cultural experiences in helping young people to develop into compassionate leaders and world citizens.

-NSHSS Chairman and Co-Founder, Claes Nobel, believes that youth are 100% of our future.
-Mr. Nobel encourages all people to prescribe to “The Seven Rights,” a powerful remedy for Universal Peace, Environmental Sustainability, and Personal Happiness.
+NSHSS Chairman Emeritus and Co-founder Claes Nobel believed that youth are 100% of our future.
+Mr. Nobel encouraged all people to prescribe to “The Seven Rights,” a powerful remedy for Universal Peace, Environmental Sustainability, and Personal Happiness.

 Your mind is a dynamic organ.
 Everything in the universe and in the world – yes, even you – originated in thought.